Neha-Shirsath/Text_Summarizer/README.md

 # AI Text Summarizer

-An AI-powered web application that generates concise summaries from long text using a fine-tuned **T5 Transformer** model from Hugging Face.
+An Gen AI-powered web application that generates concise summaries from long text using a fine-tuned **T5 Transformer** model from Hugging Face.

 ## Features
 * Summarizes long text into concise content